asumagic/angelsea/README.md

 - [BlindMindStudio's JIT compiler](https://github.com/BlindMindStudios/AngelScript-JIT-Compiler)
-served its purpose, but it is unmaintained (although people have forked it), has way suboptimal and x86-only code generation, falls back to the interpreter often, and contains subtle bugs.
+served its purpose, but it is unmaintained (although people have forked it), has way suboptimal and x86-only code generation, falls back to the interpreter often (in our usecase), and contains subtle bugs.
 - I previously worked on [asllvm](https://github.com/asumagic/asllvm).
 It was a functional proof-of-concept (in fact some of angelsea's infrastructure originates from it), but it was way too large in scope.
 It more or less intended